SYSU-Video/LFIC-DRASC/README.md

 ## Project Introduction

 LFIC-DRASC is a deep learning model for light field image compression, which maintains spatial consistency through a special network structure, improving compression efficiency and visual quality.

+## Abstract
+Light-Field (LF) image is emerging 4D data of light rays that is capable of realistically presenting spatial and angular information of 3D scene.
+However, the large data volume of LF images becomes the most challenging issue in real-time processing, transmission, and storage.
+In this paper, we propose an end-to-end deep LF Image Compression method Using Disentangled Representation and Asymmetrical Strip Convolution (LFIC-DRASC) to improve coding efficiency.
+Firstly, we formulate the LF image compression problem as learning a disentangled LF representation network and an image encodingdecoding network.
+Secondly, we propose two novel feature extractors that leverage the structural prior of LF data by integrating features across different dimensions.
+Meanwhile, disentangled LF representation network is proposed to enhance the LF feature disentangling and decoupling.
+Thirdly, we propose the LFIC-DRASC for LF image compression, where two Asymmetrical Strip Convolution (ASC) operators, i.e., horizontal and vertical, are proposed to capture long-range correlation in LF feature space.
+These two ASC operators can be combined with the square convolution to further decouple LF features, which enhances the model’s ability in representing intricate spatial relationships.
+Experimental results demonstrate that the proposed LFIC-DRASC achieves an average of 20.5% bit rate reductions compared with the state-of-the-art methods.
+Source code and pre-trained models of LFIC-DRASC are available at https://github.com/SYSU-Video/LFIC-DRASC.

 ## Environment Configuration